allysonlister/swo/README.md

 --------------------------------
 # The Software Ontology
 The Software Ontology (SWO) is a resource for describing software tools, their types, tasks, versions, licensing, provenance and associated data.
-A new release (1.7) is currently in progress, and can be monitored at https://github.com/allysonlister/swo/milestone/1
+The latest release is 1.7.

 # Licenses in SWO

 As part of SWO, we have developed a hierarchy of license types which can organize licenses based on their clauses.
 For more information on this work, please see the [LicenceHierarchy](LicenceHierarchy.md) page.

 # Files

-The directories within SWO are organized as follows:

-    swo/
-        dev/ontology/
-        release/

 Each directory contains a README describing its contents.
 Broadly, the `dev` directory contains the working files which are updated in an ongoing manner.
 The `release` directory is only updated when a release has been built.